-In her forthcoming book, Time to Parent, Julie helps parents find a healthy balance between raising a human and being a human.
+In her newest book, Time to Parent, Julie helps parents find a healthy balance between raising a human and being a human.
 She provides remarkably practical strategies that contain and clarify the seemingly infinite job of parenting into a manageable road map that works from cradle to college.
 Her unique framework shows you how to harness your own strengths and weaknesses to make the job your own.
 Time to Parent teaches you how to manage the conflicting priorities of the parenting years while still creating plenty of quality time with your kids and for yourself.

 As a speaker, workshop leader, media personality, and corporate spokesperson, Julie Morgenstern is known for her passionate, articulate style and warm sense of humor.
 She has written columns for O Magazine, Redbook, and Wells Fargo, helping readers solve problems by inspiring order in their lives.
 She has shared her expertise on countless TV and radio outlets, including The Oprah Winfrey Show, CNN, The Rachael Ray Show, The Today Show, Good Morning America, and The National Public Radio.
-She is quoted and featured regularly in a wide variety of publications and has been seen in The New York Times, Time Magazine, USA Today, Business Week, The Wall Street Journal, Best Life, O Magazine, Martha Stewart Living, Glamour, Cosmopolitan, Fitness Magazine and Men’s Health.
+She is quoted and featured regularly in a wide variety of publications and has been seen in The New York Times, Time Magazine, USA Today, Business Week, The Wall Street Journal, Best Life, O Magazine, Martha Stewart Living, Glamour, Cosmopolitan, Fitness Magazine, and Men’s Health.